-New Mexico Direct Caregivers Coalition offers four separate caregiver trainings.
+New Mexico Caregivers Coalition offers six separate caregiver trainings.
 Trainings may be requested by an agency or organization to be held on site.
 NMCC also holds trainings in the central New Mexico area that are open to the public.
 Agencies and organizations are welcome to refer staff to open trainings.

 Health and Safety Training for Caregivers – 2018

 This 4-hour, facilitated training is beneficial to those who aspire to work in a wide variety of frontline health care services and settings including: Personal Care Assistants, Home Health Aides and Homemakers, Direct Support staff, Community Health Workers, Community Health Representatives and allied services like kitchen and custodial staff.
 Participants learns about ways to keep themselves and their consumers safe when working with cleaning products that might present chemical hazards, like those commonly found in bathrooms and kitchens.
 Participants also learn about the rise in opioid overdoses, affecting thousands of New Mexicans and their caregivers every year.
 Overdose symptoms are discussed, as well as proven and effective ways to reverse overdoses.
 Finally, caregivers learn about their rights and responsibilities in the workplace.